 What is on-page SEO?

-On-page SEO is the idea of optimzing individual web pages to rank higher and get more organic traffic in the SERP (search engine result pages).
-On-page refers to the content and HTML source code of a page that can be optimized to the needs and desires of audience and search engines algorithms.
+On-page SEO is the idea of optimizing individual web pages to rank higher and get more organic traffic in the SERP (search engine result pages).
+On-page refers to the content and HTML source code of a page that can be optimized to the needs and desires of the audience and search engine algorithms.
 As opposed to off-page SEO which involves links and external signals.

 Why is on-page SEO important?

-Marketers and content handlers employ On-page SEO techniques to achieve the feat of pointing out ‘some from all’.
-SEO (Search Engine Optimization) helps in improved site traffic and drive organic traffic to the targeted page.
-It’s a sustainable approach to grow and expand your internet footprint and On-page is one of the key component in SEO.
+Marketers and content handlers employ On-page SEO techniques to achieve the feat of pointing out ‘some from all.
+SEO (Search Engine Optimization) helps in improved site traffic and drives organic traffic to the targeted page.
+It’s a sustainable approach to growing and expanding your internet footprint and On-page is one of the key components in SEO.

 In modern times, businesses strive to use every platform at their disposal to create awareness about their brands.
 In the ongoing COVID-19 pandemic scenario.
 It’s really important for companies, from humble startups to big industry giants, to maintain a convincing digital presence over the internet.

-Apart from social media endorsing and viral content, companies need to build compelling websites that outline what they are and what they provide.
+Apart from social media endorsement and viral content, companies need to build compelling websites that outline what they are and what they provide.
 The engagement, in the shape of site visits, will help them gain sales in the long run.
-But it’s hard to stand out from the crowd and cyberworld is stuffier than you think.
+But it’s hard to stand out from the crowd and the cyber world is stuffier than you think.